-- Preview Email Newsletter

 WASHINGTON, July 11 -- Volvo Group North America submitted a public comment letter to the U.S. Department of Commerce expressing strong opposition to Gerdau Long Steel North America's request for the inclusion of additional tariff classifications within the ongoing Section 232 action on steel and aluminum imports.
 The letter emphasizes that approval of Gerdau's request would significantly harm Volvo's business operations in the United States.

-In the letter, the organization detailed that the in more ST
+In the letter, the organization detailed that the inclusion of specific tariff items-8409.99.91, 8708. more ST

 Volvo Group Urges Denial of Steel Tariff Expansion Request (10)